Directly and indirectly, LDS kids are taught a faulty system of interpreting feelings. Here are five…

 Equally troubling, the church continues to imply that if you didn’t know this new narrative, it’s your own fault because “long-term and well-read members, historians, and Church leaders” have known about it for years.
 For an institution to blame members for not knowing the things that institution has deliberately omitted from its correlated materials is further gaslighting.

 The examples above are only a small representation of the gaslighting felt by many members who read the essays as well as the footnotes and original documents referenced within.

 Over and over again, it feels like the Church is saying: “Information we previously told you was anti-Mormon, we are now telling you is true.
 Even though you may have misled others because you trusted us, we take no responsibility.”
 If members are confused, the implication is that something is wrong with the members, not the information nor the way it was presented.

 As members of the Church, we have been continuously taught to wholeheartedly trust the “servants of God” to never to lead [us] astray.
 However, leaders are not directly and explicitly teaching the members about the essays; each ward has been left to fend for itself.

-Some members believe the whitewashed Our Heritage version of Church History, others believe the new Gospel Topic Essays version of Church History, and many members have no idea what to believe or who to trust anymore.
+Regarding Church history, some members believe the whitewashed version, others believe the new Gospel Topic Essays, and many have no idea what to believe or who to trust anymore.
 This divides members and hurts relationships.